icopy-site/awesome/docs/awesome/awesome-stock-resources.md

 ### Custom License / Usage

 These following photography resources are those who have declared their own usage and restriction terms.
-These can be found by clicking the *(https://github.com/neutraltone/awesome-stock-resources/blob/master/license)* link next to the resource.
+These can be found by clicking the *(license)* link next to the resource.

 * [Bara Art](http://www.bara-art.com/) - [:copyright:](http://www.bara-art.com/about/) The world always needs high quality photography!
 Here they are for you, so make something awesome out of them.
 * [Compfight.com](http://compfight.com/) - [:copyright:](https://www.flickr.com/creativecommons/) An image search engine tailored to efficiently locate images for blogs, comps, inspiration, and research.